AkilaWasTaken/MyceliumFly/README.md

 ## Usage

-Once the plugin is installed and running, players will be able to fly while standing on mycelium blocks, but only within claims defined by GriefPrevention.
+Once the plugin is installed and running, players will be able to fly while standing in griefprevention claims.
 In order to use this feature, players must have the permission node `mycelium.fly` granted to them by LuckPerms.

 ## Configuration